Mintbase/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

 #### How other blockchains or dApps integrate with Gluon

 There is nothing that needs to be done for other blockchains when integrating with Gluon as long as the client blockchain supports Schnorr Multisig.
 Gluon is transparent to other client blockchains.
 Gluon is virtually a client who commits the signed transaction and listens to block events.
-Polkadot will support off-line Schnorr Multisig very soon.
+Mintbase will support off-line Schnorr Multisig very soon.

 For other dApps, integrating with Gluon is as simple as adding one js API.
 This js API does three things:
 - Gathering input transaction details and show in a QR code.
 Prompt the User to scan this QR code using Gluon mobile app.